Growing up

 The older we got the more adventurous we became.

-For some reason, we did not listen, and off we would go, walking along the cliffs and climbing down very tall trees to get to the base of the bluff.
+For some reason, we did not listen, and off we would go, walking along the cliffs and climbing down from very tall trees to reach the base of the bluff.

-We loved to watch the cascading waterfall, as we walked into the inclining bluff.
+We loved watching the cascading waterfall as we walked up the inclining bluff.

 Such an enticing, dangerous place, where creatures could hide.

-We could pretend to be cowgirls or Indian girls, that we're free to play wherever their hearts desired.
+We could pretend to be cowgirls or Indian girls, that we're free to play wherever our hearts desired.

 My imagination never stopped!

-I would be swinging my legs back and forth pumping that swing higher and higher, stretching my legs upward towards the sky, and hoping just by chance maybe to touch the clouds.
+I would be swinging my legs back and forth, pumping that swing higher and higher, stretching my legs upward towards the sky, and hoping to touch the clouds.

 I felt like a bird as the words flew out of my mouth.